u17194907425/artifact/artifact.md

 ### General

+* *We are not building a Dota 2 card game.
+We are building a card game* — Gabe.
-* Uses Source 2 engine.
+* Artifact uses Source 2 engine.
 * There are 280 cards and 44 heroes.

 ### Decks and Cards